chaoyi-wu/RadFM/README.md

 ## Quick Start:

 For quick start, you can check the `Quick_demo` path.
-We demonstrate a simple diagnosis here to show how to inference with our model
+We demonstrate a simple diagnosis case here to show how to inference with our model.
+Feel free to modify it as you want.

 - S1.
 Download [Model checkpoint](https://huggingface.co/chaoyi-wu/RadFM).
 - S2.
 Decompress the original zip file, you can get a  `pytorch_model.bin`.